-- In a laparoscopic procedure, surgeons use small incisions (1/4 to 1/2 inch) to enter the abdomen through cannulas (narrow tube-like instruments).
-The laparoscope, which is connected to a tiny video camera, is inserted through the small incision, giving Dr. Pereira a magnified view of you’s internal organs on a television screen.
+- In a robotic procedure, surgeons use small incisions (1/4 to 1/2 inch) to enter the abdomen through cannulas (narrow tube-like instruments).
+The laparoscope, which is connected to a tiny video camera, is inserted through the small incision, giving our surgeons a magnified view of you’s internal organs on a television screen.

 - The entire operation is performed “inside” after the abdomen is expanded by inflating gas into it.

-In a small number of patients the laparoscopic method is not feasible because of the inability to visualize or handle the organs effectively.
+In a small number of patients the robotic method is not feasible because of the inability to visualize or handle the organs effectively.
 Factors that may increase the possibility of converting to the “open” procedure may include obesity, a history of prior abdominal surgery causing dense scar tissue, or bleeding problems during the operation.
-The decision to perform the open procedure is a judgment decision made by Dr. Pereira either before or during the actual operation.
-When Dr. Pereira feels that it is safest to convert the laparoscopic procedure to an open one, this is not a complication, but rather sound surgical judgment.
+The decision to perform the open procedure is a judgment decision made by our surgeons either before or during the actual operation.
+When our surgeons feel that it is safest to convert the robotic procedure to an open one, this is not a complication, but rather sound surgical judgment.
 The decision to convert to an open procedure is strictly based on patient safety.

 WHAT SHOULD I EXPECT AFTER SURGERY?